History of Bolivia (1809–1920): Political instability and economic decline, 1839–1879

 After the overthrow of Ballivián in 1847, Manuel Isidoro Belzu (1848–55) emerged as the most powerful figure in Bolivia.
 Unlike his predecessors, Belzu sought the support of the masses.
 To gain the backing of the Indians, he started a campaign against the aristocratic landowners, seized their land, and incited the Indians to destroy the homes of the landowners.
 He also hoped to get the support of the artisans who the free-trade policies of Ballivián had hurt by restricting the role of foreign merchants in Bolivia and limiting imports.

 Belzu's effort succeeded in one sense because he fended off forty-two coup attempts during his rule.
 "Tata" Belzu, as he was called by the Indians (like the head of the ayllu in pre-Columbian times), has been seen as the precursor of Andean populism.
 Attempting to stir the masses in demagogic speeches, Belzu completely alienated the Bolivian establishment with his reign of terror.
 As efforts to overthrow him increased, he resigned in 1855 and left for Europe.

 José María Linares (1857–1861), a member of the elite that had opposed Belzu, overthrew Belzu's son-in-law, General Jorge Córdova (1855–57), and became the first civilian president.
 Linares reversed Belzu's protective policies and encouraged free trade and foreign investment, mainly from Britain and Chile.
 During his presidency, mining output increased because of technological innovations, such as the steam engine, and the discovery of huge nitrate deposits in the Atacama Desert (in present-day Chile).

 The presidency of José María Achá was one of the most violent periods in Bolivia's history.

 Although the mining sector improved, it failed to stimulate agricultural production, and most haciendas continued in relative stagnation.
 This malaise contributed to the survival of campesino communities during the 19th century, despite repeated assaults on their common landholdings by various governments.
 The tax burden on the Indians resulted in campesino revolts in Copacabana.

+The southeastern lowlands of Bolivia, where the autonomous Ava Guarani resided, begun a gradual but forcefull incorporation to the Bolivian state in the 1850s.
+The non-indigenous settlement in eastern Chuquisaca was motivated by an expansion of cattle ranching leading contributing to the conflict between settlers and the maize-farming Ava Guaraní to assume aspects of a farmer–herder conflict.

 The overthrow of Linares by a military coup in 1861 initiated one of the most violent periods in Bolivian history under the rule of General José María Achá (1861–64).
 Achá is remembered for the 1861 "murders of Yáñez", the massacre of seventy-one Belzú supporters (Belcistas), including General Córdova by Colonel Plácido Yáñez, the military commander in La Paz.